TOGoS/TechTalks/2014-02-12/HaskellTalk.md

   show (Leaf n) = show n
   show (Branch a b) = "(" ++ (show a) ++ " " ++ (show b) ++ ")"

--- Define a really huge one with a billion reccords: bnt = bigLazyNumTree 0 (1024*1024*1024)
+-- Define a really huge one with over billion nodes: bnt = bigLazyNumTree 0 (1024*1024*1024)

 composeRepeat :: Integer -> (a -> a) -> (a -> a)